 Rubrik was built to secure and protect system interfaces.
 This includes protection for Command Line Interface (CLI) via the one-time passcode functionality.
 With the addition of TOTP for CLI, an additional layer of security prevents web security vulnerabilities such as OS command injection attacks from allowing an authenticated attacker to remotely execute arbitrary code on Rubrik-managed systems.

-As the leader in Zero Trust Data Management, Rubrik continues to enhance platform security to keep backup data protected so you can successfully recover from ransomware attacks, and never pay a ransom.
-See how Yuba County was able to recover from a ransomware attack, paying $0 in ransom, recovering 100% of backups within 7 days, all using Rubrik Zero Trust Data Management solutions.
+As the leader in Zero Trust Data Security, Rubrik continues to enhance platform security to keep backup data protected so you can successfully recover from ransomware attacks, and never pay a ransom.
+See how Yuba County was able to recover from a ransomware attack, paying $0 in ransom, recovering 100% of backups within 7 days, all using Rubrik Zero Trust Data Security solutions.